Flow-matic/sea-battle/README.md

    * Heroku will take the code and host it.
 Open the Activity tab and there you can see the progress:

    * Hoooorah!!
 And that’s it! you just created your own web application that can be accessed over the internet.

 ___

+Git Cloning Loacal Deployment:
+---
+   * You can clone a repository from GitHub.com to your local computer to make it easier to fix merge conflicts, add or remove files, and push larger commits.
+When you clone a repository, you copy the repository from GitHub.com to your local machine.
+You can clone your existing repository or clone another person's existing repository to contribute to a project.

+   1. On GitHub.com, navigate to the main page of the repository.

+   2. Above the list of files, click  Code.

+   3. To clone the repository using HTTPS, under "Clone with HTTPS", click copy .
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click copy .
+To clone a repository using GitHub CLI, click Use GitHub CLI, then click copy.

+   4. Open Terminal.

+   5. Change the current working directory to the location where you want the cloned directory.

+   6. Type git clone, and then paste the URL you copied earlier.

+   7. Press Enter to create your local clone.

+___